19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Dice Rolls/Critical Success.md

 # Critical Success

-A result of 20 (natural 20) is critical success.
+A [Check](../Game%20Structure/Check.md) result of 20 (natural 20) is a [Critical Success](Critical%20Success.md).
 It is always a success no matter what.
-And in certain cases there is some extra benefit you receive.
+And in certain cases it results in some extra beneficial effect.